chloeip/dtimsprep/readme.md

 ### 4.2.
 Known Issues

 - If the values of `slk_from` > `slk_to` in either the data or the target segmentation, the merge will create invalid output.
-- Dependancies are not installed by pip because I have not added them to `setup.cfg` yet.
+- Dependencies are not installed by pip because I have not added them to `setup.cfg` yet.
-- Probably the class `merge.Action` should be renamed to `merge.Column` to improve readability
+- Probably the class `merge.Action` should be renamed to `merge.Column` to improve readability.
+- Performance is relatively poor, in the future, performance optimisations could be explored
+  - column-wise parallelism
+  - building a Rust python module